Mikado pheasant: Description

-Behaviour
+Behavior

 The pheasants will often come out into the open either in light rain or after heavy rain, where the mist conceals them.
 They tend to be solitary or found in pairs, often quiet, yet alert.
 They can usually tolerate the presence of humans and it is possible to observe them up close, especially in areas where they have become habituated to humans feeding them.
 When disturbed, they will slowly and cautiously seek out shelter within surrounding vegetation, rather than fluttering away in panic.
 If desperate, they will fly short distances, gliding down the mountainside.
 The males are territorial, with a range of 200–400 metres in radius.
 Both sexes make soft clucking sounds when feeding, and the males make ke, ke, ke calls when fighting for their mate or territory.
 Both sexes may perform a wing-whirring display, and during the breeding season the male performs a lateral running display with his body expanded and tail fanned.

+The Mikado pheasant is crepuscular, and tends to explore open areas while foraging for food.
+The optimal times for observing this species are 5–6 a.m. and 6–7 p.m.
+However, the specific times for best observation may vary, depending on seasonal differences in sunrise and sunset times.